 Prepare the Crust

-- On a floured work surface, roll the dough out into a 13-inch circle.
+- On a lightly floured work surface, roll the dough out into a 13-inch circle.
 Transfer dough to a baking sheet lined with parchment paper or a silicone baking mat.

 - Arrange the pear slices on the dough, (being as decorative as you desire) beginning in the center and working outward, leaving a 2-inch border of dough.
 Pour the reduced wine sauce over the pears.
 Fold the dough edges up and over the pears.
 The center should remain open.